NMR spectroscopy

 What is NMR analysis used for?

-Nuclear magnetic resonance spectroscopy is an efficient tool in organic chemistry and quality control of different industries, as it can provide detailed information about the composition of a sample.
-NMR provides information about the functional groups of molecules and different isotopes of atoms.
-In addition, intermolecular interactions, such as small protein-ligand interactions, biomolecular dynamics, and low-transient and low-affinity complexes can be studied with NMR.
+Nuclear magnetic resonance spectroscopy is an efficient tool in organic chemistry and quality control of different industries, as it can provide detailed information about the composition of a sample through the identification of components and their quantities.
+NMR provides information about the functional groups and their relative position to each other of molecules and different isotopes of atoms.
+Intermolecular interactions, such as small protein-ligand interactions, biomolecular dynamics, and low-transient and low-affinity complexes, can also be studied.

 How does NMR spectroscopy work?

-The principle of NMR is based on the ability of spinning nuclei to resonate with a certain magnetic field as a result of the magnetic properties of the atom's core and core electrons to survey the chemical environment of the atom.
-The nuclei of some atoms spin while others do not.
-The spinning nuclei include, for example, 1H and 13C, which can be utilized in 1H NMR and 13C NMR analyses, respectively.
-Other spinning nuclei can also be used, but hydrogen and carbon are the most common because of their presence in most organic compounds.
+The principle of NMR is based on the ability of NMR active nuclei to resonate with a certain magnetic field as a result of the magnetic properties of the atom's core and core electrons to survey the chemical environment of the atom.
+The active nuclei have two or more spin states that allow the energy to change in the nuclei.
+Active nuclei include, for example, 1H and 13C, which can be utilized in 1H NMR and 13C NMR analyses, respectively.
+Other NMR active nuclei, such as 15N, 31P, 19F, and 29Si, can also be used, but hydrogen and carbon are the most common because of their presence in most organic compounds.

-This change in the spin is called electron relaxation, and it is unique for every element.
-As a result, the spinning nuclei of the atoms are charged electrically and they start to behave like magnets.
-Therefore, the nuclei align with or against the applied magnetic field creating an energy difference.
+As a result, the nuclei of the atoms are charged electrically, and they start to behave like magnets.
+Therefore, the nuclei align with or against the applied magnetic field, creating an energy difference.
 Then, a fixed radio frequency is used to change the magnetic field to even out the energy differences.
-When the energies match, the nuclei can change spin states meaning they can resonate and give off a magnetic signal detected by the NMR machine.
+When the energies match, the nuclei can change spin states, meaning they can resonate and give off a magnetic signal detected by the NMR instrument.
 Based on the characteristic electron relaxations of elements, the structure of the molecules in the sample can be determined.

 Suitable samples and sample preparation